 Since 1912, Matinée Musicale Cincinnati has presented recitals by instrumentalists and singers on their way to illustrious careers.
 Legendary pianist Arthur Rubinstein performed at the Netherland Hotel’s Hall of Mirrors in 1938.
 In 1955, 21-year-old Van Cliburn played a Matinée Musicale recital three years before he won the International Tchaikovsky Piano Competition in Moscow.
 Coloratura soprano Beverly Sills sang in Cincinnati in 1969, the same year she debuted at the renowned La Scala opera house in Milan.
 In 1983 violinist Joshua Bell, then 16, performed his very first professional recital with Matinée Musicale.
 Today he’s one of the world’s most respected musicians.
 You can see the complete list of artists who have performed with us on this link.

 Thanks to a generous bequest from philanthropist and classically-trained musician Louise Dieterle Nippert (1911-2012), Matinée Musicale’s tradition of musical excellence continues.
 Our 105th season will include an opera legend in the making, mezzo-soprano Jamie Barton, one of five memorable programs for 2017-2018.
 The season also features a violin prodigy, the return of a captivating pianist, a clarinet virtuoso and an acclaimed harp-and-guitar duo.
 Come and enjoy performances by musicians on their way to legendary careers, recitals you’ll remember for years to come.

 This season, four of our five recitals will be held in a “new” venue, the recently renovated Memorial Hall on Elm Street, next door to Music Hall in Cincinnati’s revitalized arts corridor in Over-the-Rhine.
 Built in 1908, it features glorious marble staircases, adorned with intricate wrought iron, leading to the 556-seat Annie W. and Elizabeth M. Anderson Theater, with exceptional acoustics, decorative stenciled murals and Tiffany chandeliers.
 Following an $11-million restoration, Memorial Hall now offers year-round air conditioning, new and more comfortable seating, extensive audio-visual enhancements, and expanded restroom facilities.
 It’s adjacent to Washington Park with a 450-car parking garage and a streetcar stop.
 With numerous restaurants nearby, Memorial Hall is the perfect setting for Matinée Musicale’s recitals.

 Our 105th Season concert artists:

-- Joshua Brown, a brilliant 17-year-old violin prodigy, will be our first soloist on Sunday, October 8th at 3 pm at Memorial Hall.
+- Joshua Brown, a brilliant 17-year-old violin prodigy, was our first soloist on Sunday, October 8th at 3 pm at Memorial Hall.